GSA/search.digitalgov.gov/_posts/2013-07-23-dev-recalls.md

 ## Data Sources

-We've tailored this Recalls API for our use in the [USA.gov iPhone app](http://apps.usa.gov/usagov.shtml) and [Product Recalls Android app](http://apps.usa.gov/product-recalls-2.shtml).
+We've tailored this Recalls API for our use in the [USA.gov iPhone app](http://apps.usa.gov/usagov.shtml).

 Data are normalized across (1) drug and food safety recalls from the [FDA](http://www.fda.gov), [UDSA FSIS](http://www.fsis.usda.gov), and [FoodSafety.gov](http://www.FoodSafety.gov); (2) car safety recalls from the [NHTSA](http://www.nhtsa.gov); and (3) product safety recalls from the [CPSC](http://www.cpsc.gov).